odaki/4xidraw/README.md

 $N0=M3S90
 ```

 ---------

 ## Dependencies

-This extensions requires some python modules and and Inkscape extensions to be installed.
+The main extension "4xiDraw/4xiDraw Control..." should work directly with Inkscape 1.0.1, but Inkscape 0.9.x will require some python modules and and Inkscape extensions to be installed, as set out below.

+Note that the "4xiDraw/Hatch Fill..." extension is not yet tested with Inkscape 1.0.1.

 ### Python Modules